Background hero image for blog post: $Celebrate National Cereal Day With Fetch Title image for blog post: Celebrate National Cereal Day With Fetch

 If you’re like many Americans, you start the day with a nice bowl of cereal.
 Hot or cold, with or without milk, and fitting into any dietary needs (gluten-free, high-fiber, high-iron), cereal is one of the most versatile foods.
 So, of course it has its own holiday: National Cereal Day.
 Find out when National Cereal Day is, and get answers to some of the most popular cereal trivia questions.

 And, to get even more out of your breakfast (it is the most important meal of the day, after all), shop for your favorite cereal brands using Fetch as your trusted grocery app.
-Download Fetch today, snap every supermarket receipt, earn points, and redeem your points for gift cards to all the places you love to shop.
+Download Fetch today, snap every supermarket receipt, earn points, and redeem your points for free gift cards!

 When is National Cereal Day?